 The second-year retention rate is the percentage of students who have continued their studies into their second year—for example, students who started school in fall 2017 and returned in fall 2018.
-The following table shows the second-year retention rates
+The table above shows the second-year retention rates

 for students who started school in fall 2016, fall 2017, and fall 2018.
 The breakdown provided is consistent with Pennsylvania State System of Higher Education performance measures.